The importance of the Court of Protection explained. Please contact Anna Moore if you have an enquiry about the Court of Protection.

 The Court of Protection is of great importance as it exists to safeguard vulnerable people who lack the mental capacity to make decisions for themselves.
 These decisions may relate to the person’s finances or their health and welfare.
-Recent changes in the reach and jurisdiction of the court will be of interest to all those involved with vulnerable people.
+The reach and jurisdiction of the court will be of interest to all those involved with vulnerable people.

 The Court of Protection before the Mental Capacity Act 2005